Majors & Minors

 Majors in Engineering

 When you’re a computer engineer, you are creating the future.
 You’ll work in computing systems as software and hardware engineers, programmers, computer system architects, among other jobs in all sectors of the economy.
 As a student you take classes in security, programming, systems, and networks.
 Our graduates have gone on to be software architects at Google, microprocessor architecture at Intel, and researchers at IBM.
-Our computer engineering graduates make an average starting salary of $88,369.
+Graduates of the department of Electrical and Computer Engineering earn an average starting salary of $88,418.

 When you’re an electrical engineer, you’re behind the electronic systems that we use every day and that are propelling us into the future.
 You work in areas like energy and power, circuits, optics, remote sensing, communications, networking and computing systems, and much, much more.
 To learn all this you take classes like signal processing, circuits and electromechanics, and green electric energy.
 You can do a lot with this degree, including jobs like design engineer, technology analyst, system engineer at companies like Microsoft, GE Energy, Texas Instruments, and Goldman Sachs.
-Our electrical engineering grads make an average starting salary of $69,881.
+Graduates of the department of Electrical and Computer Engineering earn an average starting salary of $88,418.

 As an industrial engineer, you get to make things happen.
 You work with integrated systems and their materials, information, energy, people, money, time, equipment, and processes.
 This major includes a little bit of everything from math to communications to computer science.
 As a student you take classes in data analysis, operations research, business, and facilities planning and design.
 Once you graduate you might find yourself in a career like engineering administration, manufacturing engineering, or supply chain analysis.
-Our industrial engineering graduate make an average starting salary of $61,540.
+Graduates of the Department of Industrial & Enterprise Systems Engineering earn an average starting salary of 66,432.

 When you’re a mechanical engineer, you make the world go around.
 They work with design and manufacturing, thermal-fluid sciences, and controls, meaning you basically have your hands on everything we use.
 As a mechanical engineering student, you take classes like engineering materials, computer-aided design, energy conversion systems, and robotics.
 Once you graduate you could go on to be anything, including a mechanical engineer, structural engineer, design engineer, safety engineer, or technical consultant, among others.
 And work at companies like John Deere, Microsoft, SpaceX, and Rolls-Royce.
-Our mechanical engineering grads make an average starting salary of $65,264.
+Graduates of the Department of Mechanical Science and Engineering earn an average starting salary of 67,133.

 As a systems engineer, you bring everything together.
 You’ll use basic science, engineering analysis, and engineering design to study the interactions between parts of a whole and work in fields like consulting, automotive, manufacturing, control systems, and patent law.
 As a student you take classes like business, graphics and design, and design analysis.
 After graduation you might have a career like engineering consulting, computer-aided design and manufacturing, law consulting, or systems engineering.
-Our SED grads make an average starting salary of $63,927.
+Graduates of the Department of Industrial & Enterprise Systems Engineering earn an average starting salary of 66,432.